Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Introduction

-In a nutshell, the scaling exponent of Ar{\i}kan's polar codes~\cite{Ari09} is around $4$.
-Its exact value depends on the underlying transmission channel and it can be bounded as $3.579 \le \mu \le 4.714$.
+In a nutshell, the scaling exponent of classical polar codes constructed via Ar{\i}kan's \textcolor{black}{$2 \times 2$ kernel} is~around~$4$.
+Its exact value depends on the underlying transmission channel and can be bounded as $3.579 \le \mu \le 4.714$.
 In contrast, random binary linear codes achieve the optimal scaling exponent of $2$.
 [3.99] This means that, in order to obtain the same gap to capacity, the block length of polar codes needs to be roughly the square of the block length of random codes.
 Hence, a natural question is how to improve the scaling exponent of polar codes.

 \looseness=-1 One possible approach is to improve the successive-cancellation decoding algorithm.
 In particular,~the~succes\-sive~cancellation \emph{list decoder} proposed in \cite{TVlist} empirically provides a significant improvement in performance.
 However, \cite{MHU} establishes a negative result for list decoders: the introduction of any finite-size list cannot improve the scaling exponent under MAP decoding for transmission over any BMS channel.
 Furthermore,~for the special case of the BEC, it is also proved in \cite{MHU} that the scaling exponent under successive-cancellation decoding does not change even under a finite number of interventions (that reverse incorrect decisions) from a genie.